sudheer0709/cs5293Sp19-project1/README.md

 redact_concept():
 In this function, a package called thesaurus is being used to find the synonyms of a given word.
 Based on the given concept word, all the synonyms in the text are identified and then redact ed with the given character.
-I have used concept as 'prominent' and it redacts similar word in my text file such asoutstanding ,salient.
+I have used concept as 'prominent' and it redacts similar word in my text file such as outstanding ,salient.

 output():
 a new file is created with 'filename'redacted.txt and stored the entire redacted data in this file.